 Massachusetts has adopted UL1741 (Inverters, Converters and Charge Controllers for Use in Independent Power Systems) and UL2200 (Stationary Engine Generator Assemblies) as the standard for power systems to comply with IEEE Standard 1547 and 1547.1.
 Equipment listed to UL1741 or UL2200 by a nationally recognized testing laboratory will be considered in compliance with IEEE Standard 1547 and 1547.1.
 An Interconnecting Customer should contact the Facility supplier(s) to determine if it has been listed to either of these standards.

 Note N2.
 This screen is to ensure that the proposed generator will not exceed 1/15 of the Interconnecting Customer’s load.
-The Company may require an interval meter be installed in order to determine the Interconnecting Customer minimum load.
+The Company may require an interval meter to be installed in order to determine the Interconnecting Customer minimum load.
 For a Solar Facility, only load during daylight hours (while the Solar Facility may be generating) should be used to determine the Interconnecting Customer’s minimum load.

 Note N3.
 This screen is used only for facilities applying for interconnection on an area network.
 If the proposed facility is supplied from a Spot Network, this screen should be ignored and the analysis should continue to the system modification check.

+Note N4.
+Subject to Section 3.1.1(c).

-Table 1 – Simplified Process Time Frames (Note 1)
+Table 1 – Simplified Process Radial Distribution Circuit Time Frames (Note 1)